 The purpose of the guidelines in the Communicable Disease Control Manual is to assist public health practitioners with decision-making about specific situations and support consistency of provincial public health practice.

-The manual has an introduction and five chapters.
+The manual has an introduction and six chapters.
 (Download the table of contents.)

 - Preamble to the BC Communicable Disease Control Manual